Joy0805/CS634-MidtermProject1/README.md

 # Titanic: Machine Learning from Disaster Project

-This is a python script used to solve the Titanic disaster project provided from https://www.kaggle.com/c/titanic
+This is a python script used to solve the Titanic disaster project provided in https://www.kaggle.com/c/titanic

 ## Required Packages
 - numpy
 - pandas
 - seaborn
-- scipy
 - sklearn

 ## How to run it